Approach and Philosophy

 My deepest intention is to find ways to contribute to promoting greater personal and global, social and ecological, peace and justice.

-My approach to counselling psychology is existential, humanistic, systemic, and transpersonal.
+My approach to counselling psychology is existential, humanistic, systemic, somatic, and transpersonal.
 My focus is on the universal human experiences of coming to terms with a search for meaning and purpose, the inevitability of loss, and the great potential for self-actualization, freedom, and fulfillment.
 I don’t view mental and emotional health through a lens of pathology where labels and diagnoses are applied; rather I see people’s feelings and behaviours arising in response to universal human needs and values and from the depths of one’s soul and/or family soul seeking resolution.
 I trust the wisdom of the body and feelings as important information.
 I respect the primacy of each person’s experience, for you are the expert on your own life and I am here as a guide and support on that journey.